PointCrow

-Eric Morino (born January 21, 1998), better known as PointCrow, is an American YouTuber and Twitch streamer.
+Eric Morino (born January 21, 1998), better known online as PointCrow, is an American YouTuber and Twitch streamer.
 He is known for online content surrounding video games—most notably The Legend of Zelda: Breath of the Wild and The Legend of Zelda: Tears of the Kingdom—and other real life productions.
-He has completed several challenges based around Breath of the Wild, and has received media attention for offering a US$10,000 bounty to whoever created a mod that allowed the game to be played in online multiplayer.
+He has completed several challenges based around Breath of the Wild and has received media attention for offering a $10,000 USD bounty to whoever created a mod that allowed the game to be played in online multiplayer.
 The mod was released on April 4, 2023, and some of Morino's videos making use of it were issued YouTube copyright strikes by Nintendo shortly after.

 Internet career

 In September 2019, Morino completed The Legend of Zelda: Breath of the Wild while only making use of shields.
-In February 2020, he organized a tournament in which 20 live streamers raced to complete a Breath of the Wild speedrun in which the player must feed all 16 dogs in the game as fast as possible, with the winner being awarded US$1,000.
+In February 2020, he organized a tournament in which 20 live streamers raced to complete a Breath of the Wild speedrun in which the player must feed all 16 dogs in the game as fast as possible, with the winner being awarded $1,000 USD.
 On March 6, 2020, he completed Breath of the Wild while prohibiting Link, the game's player character, from being able to walk.
 A week later, he held a livestream in which roughly 600 concurrent viewers completed Breath of the Wild in a format evocative of Twitch Plays Pokémon, though Morino occasionally offered assistance to his viewers.
 After struggling with burnout, Morino decided to expand his focus beyond just Breath of the Wild into both a variety of games and real life content in early 2020, though he continued to make content based around Breath of the Wild.

 Eric Morino has also created content based around video game mods—in July 2020, he played through a compilation of 30 different Breath of the Wild mods, and in that October, he created a version of Breath of the Wild in which every enemy was replaced with the one considered the most difficult by fans.
-In November 2020, he announced that he would be offering a US$10,000 bounty to anyone able to create a mod that allowed Breath of the Wild to be played in online multiplayer, with several limitations, including that it must be completed before the release of the game's sequel, and that he must be given exclusive access for a short period of time before the public release.
+In November 2020, he announced that he would be offering a $10,000 USD bounty to anyone able to create a mod that allowed Breath of the Wild to be played in online multiplayer, with several limitations, including that it must be completed before the release of the game's sequel, and that he must be given exclusive access for a short period of time before the public release.